 Below, are going to briefly discuss each one.

 Surface-mounted tweeters are held in place on top of the mounting area with either an adhesive or a screw.

 Surface mounting is used for a variety of reasons.
 The main reason is to minimize the damage or changes to the interior of your vehicle.
 Also, some vehicles are not deep enough for flush mounting, which is where surface mounting comes in handy.

 While convenient, the problem with surface mounting is that the tweeters are very visible.

 So, even though the interior of your vehicle is left unchanged, it will look different because the tweeters are noticeable.

 Unlike surface-mounted tweeters, flush-mounted tweeters are drilled to the insides of your car’s door or the dashboard.

 This type of mounting is extremely popular with car enthusiasts.
-This is because it afford them the most creativity to customize the look of the interior of their cars.
+This is because it affords them the most creativity to customize the look of the interior of their cars.
 Not to mention, this is the recommended installation method by most speaker manufacturers today.

 A bottom-mounted tweeter is installed under several existing grills.